 After synthesis, you run design implementation, which converts the logical design into a physical file format that can be downloaded to the selected target device.
 From Project Navigator, you can run the implementation process in one step, or you can run each of the implementation processes separately.
-Implementation processes vary depending on whether you are targeting a Field Programmable Gate Array (FPGA) or a Complex Programmable Logic Device (CPLD).
+Implementation processes vary depending on whether you are targeting a Field Programmable Gate Array.